axel22/Ctries/README.md

 It's also possible to run benchmarks in batches to produce a range of results using the `bench-batch` task in the SBT shell.
 This will run a Perl script to gather the data and convert them to Latex tikz format used for figures.

+All benchmarks presented in the paper are available within this project.